hm-lang/core/proposals/intro.md

 modify the class instance can only be called by module functions, and constant methods can be called by friends.

+## Getters and setters on class instance variables

-Note that all non-constant variables defined on a class are given methods to access/set them, but this is done with syntactical sugar.
+Note that all variables defined on a class are given methods to access/set them, but this is done with syntactical sugar.
+That is, *all uses of a class instance variable are done through getter/setter methods*, even when accessed/modified within the class.
+The getters/setters are methods named the `lowerCamelCase` version of the `UpperCamelCase` variable, with various arguments to determine the desired action.

 ```
 # for example, this class: